feinstein/firebase_user_stream/README.md

 `FirebaseUserReloader` can be injected with a mocked instance of `FirebaseAuth`, which can then be used for unit testing.

-For any examples on how to control its behavior under tests, please take a loot at our own tests inside the `test` folder.
+For any examples on how to control its behavior under tests, please take a look at our own tests inside the `test` folder.